andreasstamm2/webcam-streamer/README.md

 ## Security

 This is a LAN-scoped tool.
-The default basic-auth credentials (`viewer:viewer` / `publisher:publisher`) are *not* secure against a hostile network — change them in `config/mediamtx.yml` if you expose the host beyond a trusted LAN.
-Do not forward port 8554 to the public internet without first switching to strong credentials and considering an `rtsps://` proxy in front of MediaMTX.
+The default digest authentication does not protect against man-in-the-middle-attacks (MITM).

-To report a security issue privately, see [SECURITY.md](SECURITY.md).
+The RTSP stream is also not encrypted.
 ---

 ## License